 A month will be given for completion of the information collection.
 The email reminder will be sent twice to each non-responder; the first will be distributed one week after the information collection instrument due date and the second will be sent one week after the first reminder (Attachment I_Reminder Email).

 The response rate for this information collection can be maximized through the support of the National Animal Health Laboratory Network, which communicates with the state veterinary diagnostic labs on a regular basis, and can further emphasize the importance of this project to public health.
-Verbal telephone reminders following a script may be implemented if participants do not respond after the second reminder e-mail (Attachment J_Telephone Script).
+Verbal telephone reminders following a script will be implemented with participants that have not yet responded within one week after the second reminder e-mail (Attachment J_Telephone Script).
 Since we do not have experience with this known group, it is difficult to estimate non-responder rate.
 To estimate burden time for administering this telephone reminder to the known laboratories (n=119), we have over-estimated the non-responders to be 100% to ensure there is sufficient burden time, although we do not believe the non-response will be this high.

+The sample for this survey is 100% of known veterinary diagnostic laboratories meeting the inclusion criteria.
+There is insufficient information about these labs and the samples that they receive to know how nonresponse will affect rate calculations.
+We do know laboratories may receive both in-state and out-of-state samples.
+All prevalence estimates will be caveated with the limitation of non-response.
+We will consult with a statistician to determine if prevalence can be calculated by geographic location.
+If we are unable to calculate prevalence geographically, we will consider other methods to identify targets for health communication activities.

 Test of Procedures or Methods to be Undertaken